Doctor of Nursing Practice (DNP)

 Research and research utilization are integral parts of evidence-based nursing practice and our DNP curriculum.
 Nurses prepared at the DNP level provide leadership for evidence-based practice in nursing and translate evidence-based nursing research in their own practice.
 They are expected to disseminate and integrate new knowledge.
 DNP prepared nurses also participate as members of a research team or conduct translational research projects.

-The DNP program at Mizzou prepares leaders in the advanced nursing practice roles of Pediatric & Adult-Gerontology Clinical Nurse Specialist, Family Nurse Practitioner, Pediatric Nurse Practitioner, and Family Psychiatric & Mental Health Nurse Practitioner.
+The DNP program at Mizzou prepares leaders in the advanced nursing practice roles of Pediatric & Adult-Gerontology Clinical Nurse Specialist, Family Nurse Practitioner, Pediatric Nurse Practitioner, Family Psychiatric & Mental Health Nurse Practitioner, and Nursing Leadership and Innovations in Health Care.
 Our program strengths include a strong clinical focus and a well-developed trajectory for the development of clinical scholarship.
 Unique aspects of our program are a focus on rural and underserved populations and the opportunity for students to select electives in family dynamics, financial management, nursing education, or symptom management.

 The DNP program at Mizzou includes three entry pathways: